JoseCarvalho1026/NIS_and_NFS_Configuration/Server_Configuration.md

 /var/homes *(rw,sync,no_subtree_check,no_root_squash)
 ```

-and pay attention, if you have changed the name of the folder and the site, change what says `/var/homes ...` for the respective change;
+and pay attention, if you have changed the name of the folder and the site, change the `/var/homes ...` for the correct alternaive;

 ◻️ `exportfs -a` serves to implement the line that was placed in the `nano /etc/export`;